hellcy/old-blog-archive/index.md

 ## Continuous integration and Jenkins

+* Continuous Integration (CI) is a development practice where developers integrate code into a shared repository frequently, preferably several times a day.
+Each integration can then be verified by an automated build and automated tests.
+While automated testing is not strictly part of CI it is typically implied.

+* One of the key benefits of integrating regularly is that you can detect errors quickly and locate them more easily.
+As each change introduced is typically small, pinpointing the specific change that introduced a defect can be done quickly.

+* In recent years CI has become a best practice for software development and is guided by a set of key principles.
+Among them are revision control, build automation and automated testing.

+* Additionally, Continuous Deployment and Continuous Delivery have developed as best-practices for keeping your application deployable at any point or even pushing your main codebase automatically into production whenever new changes are brought into it.
+This allows your team to move fast while keeping high quality standards that can be checked automatically.

 * Continuous integration is a process in which all development work is integrated as early as possible.
 The resulting artifacts are automatically created and tested.
 This process allows to identify errors as early as possible.

 * Jenkins is a popular open source tool to perform continuous integration and build automation.
 The basic functionality of Jenkins is to execute a predefined list of steps, e.g. to compile Java source code and build a JAR from the resulting classes.
 The trigger for this execution can be time or event based.
 For example, every 20 minutes or after a new commit in a Git repository.